IN RESPONSE TO THE COVID-19 STAY AT HOME ORDER, ACADEMIC ADVISORS ARE AVAILABLE TO STUDENTS VIA PHONE AND ZOOM VIDEO ONLY.

 - Campus resource referrals

-You should regularly review your program evaluation / degree audit, available via WebAdvisor, to check progress towards degree completion.
-Make note of the catalog year in which you entered CCA, listed at the top of the degree audit, to ensure that you are meeting the appropriate requirements.
-Be sure to reference the course guide / sequence chart that corresponds to your major program and catalog year for the recommended path in which requirements should be completed.
+You should regularly review your academic progress, making note of the year in which you entered CCA to ensure that you are meeting the appropriate requirements.
+Be sure to reference the course guide that corresponds to your major program and effective year for the recommended path in which requirements should be completed.